What’s so unique about Wilkes?

 At Wilkes, we’re committed to you, and that commitment doesn’t stop when the workday

 - We’re proud of our past and excited about our possibilities.
 You’ll see the statue of our namesake, John Wilkes, in the center of campus (sometimes he even dresses for special occasions).
 We love showing off our stately mansions, which are the former homes of business leaders and coal barons.
 Our history is important to us.
 But we’re always looking to the future.
-In just the last few years, we’ve made significant investments in the Cohen Science Center, the Sidhu School of Business and Leadership, the Passan School of Nursing and the campus gateway project.
-The near future will bring improvements to our engineering and communications facilities as well as the Sordoni Art Gallery.
+In just the last few years, we’ve made significant investments in the Karambelas Media and Communication Center, the Sordoni Art Gallery, the Cohen Science Center, the Sidhu School of Business and Leadership, the Passan School of Nursing and the campus gateway project.
 We invest in our campus because we’re dedicated to your future.

 What’s so special about Wilkes?
 It’s the size, the program mix, the value, the people, the opportunities, the past, the future.
 All of these factors combine to make Wilkes one of the most unique universities in the county.
 Wilkes offers the programs and activities of a large university in the caring, mentoring culture of a small university.
 Now the only thing missing is you.